Jorge Polanco Preview, Player Props: Twins vs. Guardians

-On Wednesday, Jorge Polanco (.395 on-base percentage in past 10 games, 67 points above season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 1:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.457 on-base percentage in past 10 games, 117 points above season-long percentage), take on starter Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Guardians.
+He had a hitless showing in his last game (0-for-2) against the Rangers.

 Jorge Polanco Game Info & Props vs. the Guardians